 Both a magic act and an executive presentation is a show.
-Your audience may be a group of executive stakeholders or a group of 10-years-olds at a birthday party but a crowd’s a crowd.
+Your audience may be a group of executive stakeholders or a group of 10-year-olds at a birthday party, but a crowd’s a crowd.
 Both types of audiences can be intimidating.
 A client can ask hard, unexpected questions; fifth-graders are relentless in insisting you show them how a trick is done.
 Magicians and PMs put a lot of practice and polish into the show.

 When magicians rehearse their act, their spoken lines are known as “patter.”
 For important meetings like funding requests or executive presentations, project managers and the management team will spend a lot of time preparing the right message and practicing their own show.
 When asked to speak at a department meeting or a local PMI chapter, project managers need to know how to present.

 Vaudeville magicians risked jeers and flying fruit from a dissatisfied audience.
 If you ever sat through a boring project management presentation, then you know people don’t throw fruit (no matter how badly they might want to), but they do vote with their feet.

 Houdini would escape upside down while submerged in a glass water tank locked at his ankles.
 He would escape from a straightjacket while suspended from a crane 50 feet in the air and even bury himself alive.
 All of these performances had significant risks associated with them—death usually being the ultimate risk impact.
 Houdini mitigated all of his risks and would repeat these performances night after night to admiring spectators.